kubeflow/website/content/docs/fairing/fairing-overview.md

 Kubeflow Fairing streamlines the process of building, training, and deploying machine learning (ML) training jobs in a hybrid cloud environment.
-By using Kubeflow Fairing and adding a few lines of code, you can run your ML training job locally or in the cloud, directly from your Python code or a Jupyter notebook.
+By using Kubeflow Fairing and adding a few lines of code, you can run your ML training job locally or in the cloud, directly from Python code or a Jupyter notebook.
 After your training job is complete, you can use Kubeflow Fairing to deploy your trained model as a prediction endpoint.